Unleashing New Freedom with New Knees

 The anterior cruciate ligament (ACL) is one of four ligaments that are crucial to the stability of your knee.
 It is a strong fibrous tissue that connects the femur to the tibia.
 A partial or complete tear of your ACL will cause your knee to become less stable and feel as though your knee is about to give out.
 There are a number of different graft options to replace your torn ACL.
 Your surgeon will select the option that is best for you.

 Whether to have joint replacement surgery is a difficult decision.
-Get all your questions answered at our Frequently Asked Questions section.
+Find answers to all your questions at our FAQs section.

 Industry peer groups applaud our Orthopaedic & Spine Institute for its quality of care and treatment.
 Recent honors include: